Kainé: Portrayal

 Across all her appearances, Kainé is voiced by Laura Bailey in English and Atsuko Tanaka in Japanese.
 The English voice recording was done first, with Yoko supervising.
 Yoko was not impressed by the cute-sounding voices being considered for her, pushing for Tanaka in the role due to her "sharp and bold voice".
-Tanaka returned for the drama CD, describing her role involving a lot of screaming, but noting that the high school scenario allowed her to show a different side to the character.
+Tanaka returned for the drama CD, describing her role involving much screaming, but noting that the high school scenario allowed her to show a different side to the character.

 For the 2021 remaster, Yoko wanted the English voices to sound different compared to the original, and the team were worried about whether Bailey would want to reprise the role as she had become a prominent voice actress.
 Bailey was happy to reprise the role, as it remained popular among her fans.
 Bailey described Kainé as having "so many different aspects" to her that each scene could show something new.
-She also enjoyed reponding to ther performance of Liam O'Brien, who voiced Grimoire Weiss.
+She also enjoyed responding to the performance of Liam O'Brien, who voiced Grimoire Weiss.
 Due to the COVID-19 pandemic, voice recording was done remotely.

 A prominent feature of the character was her swearing, which was used in early trailers.
 In the Japanese version, Kainé's swearing was censored out using bleeps.
 This was done as a joke, and a reference to both Japan's stricter rules around swearing and his trouble with censorship with the original Drakengard.
 In the English version, the beeping was left out due to negative feedback from Western playtesters, and localization company 8-4 "went nuts", featuring much more swearing in their first draft.
 Square Enix ultimately asked them to tone down the swearing in the final script.
 Yoko oversaw the English dubbing, with Kainé's swearing needing to be matched with where the beeps were in the Japanese version.